Thanood/monterey-user-manual/github/contact-manager-tutorial.md

 <br>

-Click on the `Next` button on Image 3, Monterey prompts for the name of the application to be created, using the chosen folder name as the placeholder.
+Click on the `Next` button on Image 3, Monterey prompts for the name of the application to be created (Image 4), using the chosen folder name as the placeholder.
+In this situation, we should accept this name.

 <br>
 <p align=center>